Socio-economic & enterprise development

 Any local business or individual that would like apply for business support in order to improve the functionality of their business should contact the Economic Development Manager for more information.

-The Kangnas Renewable Energy Community Trust will own 2.5% of the Wind Farm.
+The Kangnas Renewable Energy Community Trust owns 2.5% of the Wind Farm.